cornell-zhang/catalyst2018/lab1/README.md

 *Critical Thinking Questions*: What do you think would happen if we used a resistor with higher resistance?
 What do you think would happen if we used a resistor with lower resistance?
 What would happen if we put two resistors in series or in parallel?

 #### Part 1.B Experiment with Inverters
 In this part, we will be working with PMOS and NMOS transistors.
 PMOS stands for P-type Metal Oxide Semiconductor.
-P-type semiconductors contain a larger concentration of holes (elements that can receive electrons) as oppose to electrons while N-type semiconductors are the opposite.
+P-type semiconductors contain a larger concentration of holes (elements that can receive electrons) as opposed to electrons while N-type semiconductors are the opposite.
 These transistors are also called MOSFETs (MOS Field Effect Transistor).
-One defining property is that it has a "gate" that controls the current flowing through it.
-These transistors act as switches whose behavior is determined by input voltage when the VDD and GND are kept constant.
-When the input voltage exceeds a certain threshold, the MOSFET will regulate current flow through it from acting as an open circuit or a short circuit.
+One defining property of a transistor is that it has a "gate" that controls the current flowing through it.
+When this gate is closed, it closes the circuit and allows current to flow.
+When the gate is open, the circuit is open and all current is stopped.
+These transistors act as switches whose behavior is determined by input voltage to the gate.
+When the input voltage exceeds a certain threshold, the MOSFET will regulate current flow through it from acting as an open circuit or a closed circuit.
 Thus, combinations of NMOS and PMOS can make several types of logic gates.

 Here's a summary.
-Remember, PMOS and NMOS are complementary!
+Remember, PMOS and NMOS are complementary and are often used together in circuits as in figure 6!

 PMOS:
 - Closed when input is low